mxre/lazyloader/README.md

   of an executable that is linked with this library since only required object files need to be included.

-## Todo
-* Windows nmake needs a better detection for which object files need to be built.
-  Currently this list is statically writen into the Makefile, and probably only valid for CPLEX 12.6.3

 ## Requirements
 * For Linux nothing special is required, besides a CPLEX installation (we need the header files) to generate the source stubs and a recent C compiler (like GCC or clang) and Python 3